fandora-network/docs/docs/develop/network-details/full-node-binaries.md

 :::tip

 For Mainnet and Testnet configuration, use appropriate `<network-name>`.
-Use `mainnet-v1` for Polygon mainnet and `testnet-v4` for Mumbai Testnet.
+Use `mainnet-v1` for fandora mainnet and `testnet-v4` for Mumbai Testnet.
 :::

 ```bash